Café Humaniste Guide (English)

 The pilot event was organised on 16 June 2017 in Milan (Italy) by Humanists International and the Milan Circle of UAAR, the Italian Union of Rationalist Atheists and Agnostics.
 The theme of the event was “what we talk about when we talk about vaccination?”: the speakers and the public were invited to discuss the importance of the vaccination from a scientific point of view as well as the incontinence and danger of the anti-vaccination conspiracies.

 The pilot event being a success, Humanists International decided to continue with the Café Humaniste series, organising since then around 6 events every year, all around the world.
 Here are some pics.

-We have created a guide (available both in English and in Spanish) which will guide everyone interested to organise an event of the series in six clear steps.
-If you interested in organising one Café Humaniste, don't forget to get in touch first with email@example.com to verify the availability of the grant.
+We have created a guide (available both in English and in Spanish) which will guide everyone interested to organize an event of the series in six clear steps.
+If you interested in organizing one Café Humaniste, don’t forget to get in touch first with email@example.com to verify the availability of the grant.